 Following the repeal of the SFA and issue of the Registration Certificate dated 1 January 2016 under the RPA, MPM was subject to the provisions relating to the services of a retirement scheme administrator in connection with the ordinary or day-to-day operations of a Retirement Scheme registered under the RPA.
 As a Retirement Scheme Administrator, MPM was subject to the conditions outlined in the 'Pension Rules for Service Providers issued under the Retirement Pensions Act' ('the Pension Rules for Service Providers') and the 'Pension Rules for Personal Retirement Schemes issued under the Retirement Pensions Act' ('the Pension Rules for Personal Retirement Schemes').

 In terms of the said Registration Certificate issued under the RPA, MPM was also required to assume and carry out, on behalf of the Scheme, any functions and obligations applicable to the Scheme under the RPA, the regulations and the Pension Rules issued thereunder.
 One key duty of the Retirement Scheme Administrator emerging from the primary legislation itself is the duty to 'act in the best interests of the scheme' as outlined in Article 19(2) of the SFA and Article 13(1) of the RPA.

-From the various general conduct of business rules/standard licence conditions applicable to MPM in its role as Retirement Scheme Administrator under the SFA/ RPA regime respectively, it is pertinent to note the following general principles:
+From the various general conduct of business rules/standard licence conditions applicable to MPM in its role as Retirement Scheme Administrator under the SFA/RPA regime respectively, it is pertinent to note the following general principles:29 a) Rule 2.6.2 of Part B.2.6 titled 'General Conduct of Business Rules applicable to the Scheme Administrator' of the Directives issued under the SFA, which applied to MPM as a Scheme Administrator under the SFA, provided that 'The Scheme Administrator shall act with due skill, care and diligence - in the best interests of the Beneficiaries ...'.

-a) Rule 2.6.2 of Part B.2.6 titled 'General Conduct of Business Rules applicable to the Scheme Administrator' of the Directives issued under the SFA, which applied to MPM as a Scheme Administrator under the SFA, provided that:
+The same principle continued to apply under the rules issued under the RPA.
+Rule 4.1.4, Part B.4.1 titled 'Conduct of Business Rules' of the Pension Rules for Service Providers dated 1 January 2015 issued in terms of the RPA, and which applied to MPM as a Scheme Administrator under the RPA, provided that:

-'The Scheme Administrator shall act with due skill, care and diligence - in the best interests of the Beneficiaries ...'.
+'The Service Provider shall act with due skill, care and diligence ...'.